cyber-dojo/exercises-start-points/start-points/Filename_Range/readme.txt

    "Diamond_Spec.feature" => "Diamond" is selected.
    "fizz.buzz-tests.js" => "fizz.buzz" is selected.

-Thirdly, if the filename is in a dir/ it assumes you will also want to keep that.
+Third, if the filename is in a dir/ it assumes you will also want to keep that.
 Eg